• Skip to primary navigation

 Preparation does affect the health benefits of peppers.

-Like other vegetables, preparation and cooking methods will affect the nutritional value.
-Pre-roasted peppers, a popular deli-counter purchase available in a jar or tub, lose up to 25 percent of their vitamin C content.
+Like other vegetables, preparation, and cooking methods will affect the nutritional value.
+Pre-roasted peppers, a popular deli counter purchase available in a jar or tub, lose up to 25 percent of their vitamin C content.
 How long the pepper is cooked, the temperature used, the method of cooking, and any preservation techniques influence the amount of loss.
-However, dry heat, such as that in stir-frying and roasting, is preferable to boiling or steaming.
+However, dry heat, such as stir-frying and roasting, is preferable to boiling or steaming.

 Peppers have a lot going for them.
 They're low in calories and are loaded with good nutrition.
 All varieties are excellent sources of vitamins A and C, potassium, folic acid, and fiber.
 Plus, the spicy ones liven up bland food, making it more satisfying.